GM2 gangliosidoses

 • Cockayne syndrome is characterized by a deficiency in the transcription-couple DNA repair pathway caused by mutations mainly in the Cockayne syndrome group B gene (ERCC6 or CSB). |

-Cockayne syndrome, or Cockayne-Neill-Dingwall syndrome, was first reported by Cockayne in 1936 in a brother and sister with dwarfism and retinal atrophy (14).
-He made a follow-up report in 1946, at which time he reported that the children were markedly different than at first presentation (15).
-The features of the condition included the postnatal onset of dwarfism, cataracts, optic atrophy, mental retardation, an unusual facies and body habitus, hearing loss, and a peculiar form of fine pigmentary retinitis without the typical spicules seen in retinitis pigmentosa.
-Neill and Dingwall later reported on another child and commented on some similarities to the condition progeria (61).
-Macdonald and colleagues reported three additional patients in a family (51).
+Cockayne syndrome, or Cockayne-Neill-Dingwall syndrome, was first reported by English physician Edward Alfred Cockayne (1880–1956) in 1936 and re-described in 1946 in a brother and sister with dwarfism and retinal atrophy (26).
+He made a follow-up report in 1946, at which time he reported that the children were markedly different than at the first presentation (27).
+The features of the condition included the postnatal onset of dwarfism, cataracts, optic atrophy, mental retardation, unusual facies and body habitus, hearing loss, and a peculiar form of fine pigmentary retinitis without the typical spicules seen in retinitis pigmentosa.
+Neill and Dingwall later reported on another child and commented on some similarities to the condition of progeria (87), hence, the other name of the syndrome, “Neill-Dingwall syndrome.”
+Macdonald and colleagues reported three additional patients in a family (78).
 They saw a clear and sharp distinction between Cockayne syndrome and progeria, a point that has been clearly borne out by the discovery of the underlying pathogenesis in Cockayne syndrome.

-The facial appearance as patients with Cockayne syndrome grow older is distinctive.
+Typical progeroid facies.
+The facial appearance of patients with Cockayne syndrome is distinctive as they grow older.
 A loss of subcutaneous periorbital fat of the face occurs as they mature, giving a wizened look.
 The eyes are sunken.
 The ears and nose are prominent.
 The ears are cupped and large, the nose long and angulated.
-The teeth are carious (14; 15; 61; 51; 57).
+The teeth are carious (26; 27; 87; 78; 85).

+Photosensitivity.
 Because of the impaired ability to repair DNA damage resulting from ultraviolet exposure, the skin is extremely sensitive to sunlight, often burning even after a trivial exposure.
-This photosensitivity has been reported in three fourths of affected individuals (57).
+This photosensitivity has been reported in three fourths of affected individuals (85).
 There may be secondary reaction by the skin to this photosensitivity, but there is no increase in skin malignancy.
 This stands in contrast to the related condition xeroderma pigmentosa.
-Other skin manifestations include dry, scaly skin and thin hair; diminished subcutaneous tissue; dry, scaly skin; and occasionally anhidrosis (57).
+Other skin manifestations include dry, scaly skin and thin hair; diminished subcutaneous tissue; dry, scaly skin; and occasionally anhidrosis (85).
 Sonmez and colleagues reported six patients with Cockayne syndrome type B without photosensitivity.
 They are all from the same inbred family and exhibit variable clinical features, including progressive encephalopathy, intracranial calcification and white-matter lesions, dwarfism without growth hormone deficiency, senile appearance, mental and motor retardation, atrophy of subcutaneous fat tissue, severe pectus carinatus, and spasticity.
 Clinical photosensitivity was not observed in any patient.
-Other clinical findings include cataract, pigmentary retinopathy, and peripheral neuropathy.
 The onset of the disease was between three and six months of age.
-Molecular genetic analyses in the family established linkage to ERCC6, confirming the clinical diagnosis, Cockayne syndrome type B (77).
+Molecular genetic analyses in the family established linkage to ERCC6, confirming the clinical diagnosis, Cockayne syndrome type B (109).
+Tinsa and colleagues described a rare case of Cockayne syndrome that started in early infancy and presented with no photosensitivity (118).

-Eye involvement includes retinopathy, enophthalmos, strabismus, amblyopia, and cataract (81).
+Eye involvement.
+Eye involvement includes retinopathy, enophthalmos, strabismus, amblyopia, and cataract (119).
 The pigmentary changes in the retina are fine, involve the periphery, and are progressive.
-Studies utilizing electroretinogram and retinography in older patients show diffuse pigmentary retinopathy and macular atrophy (23).
+Studies utilizing electroretinogram and retinography in older patients show diffuse pigmentary retinopathy and macular atrophy (34).
 Bone spicules have been seen in older patients.
-Retinal dystrophy is seen in 60% of patients (57).
-Cockayne's original patients had cataracts, a feature seen in only 15% of patients (81).
+Retinal dystrophy is seen in 60% of patients (85).
+Cockayne's original patients had cataracts, a feature seen in only 15% of patients (119).
 Visual acuity may be preserved in spite of significant retinal changes and optic atrophy.
-Other ophthalmological involvements have been optic atrophy, nystagmus, corneal lesions, band keratopathy, recurrent erosions, and poor pupillary response to dilating agents (81).
+Other ophthalmological involvements have been optic atrophy, nystagmus, corneal lesions, band keratopathy, recurrent erosions, and poor pupillary response to dilating agents (119).

-Sensorineural hearing loss occurs in over half of the individuals, with involvement ranging from mild to severe (57).
-Cellular degeneration of multiple components of the temporal bone has been reported (30).
+Sensorineural hearing loss.
+Sensorineural hearing loss occurs in over half of the individuals, with involvement ranging from mild to severe (85).
+Cellular degeneration of multiple components of the temporal bone has been reported (44).
 As with other features in this condition, the onset may be delayed and not apparent until late childhood or adolescence.

+Neurocognitive impairment.
 The coexistence of impairment of hearing and vision make cognitive ability difficult to evaluate but, with few exceptions, individuals are moderately to severely impaired.
 Milestones in the first year of life may be near normal, but later, delays become evident.
 Many speak, although language is often reported as immature.
-There may be surprisingly good social interaction and ability to make interpersonal contact (51).
+There may be surprisingly good social interaction and ability to make interpersonal contact (78).
+Symptoms of neurocognitive and neuropsychiatric decline are very common in adult cohorts of Cockayne syndrome, suggesting that these individuals are at risk of developing neurocognitive and neuropsychiatric decline, with symptoms related to but not specific to dementia (97).

-The development of a leukodystrophy results in progressive neurologic deterioration.
+Motor impairment.
+The development of leukodystrophy results in progressive neurologic deterioration.
 Often spasticity, ataxia, or choreoathetosis are experienced.
-Tremor may be prominent.
-The demyelination is both central and peripheral, with the peripheral neuropathy demonstrated by muscle weakness and wasting (57).
-Young patients may manifest epilepsy (27).
+Tremor may be prominent and may respond to levodopa (103).
+The demyelination is both central and peripheral, with the peripheral neuropathy demonstrated by muscle weakness and wasting (85).
+Young patients may manifest epilepsy (41).
+Axonal sensorimotor polyneuropathy may be a prominent feature in some patients with ERCC6-related Cockayne syndrome.
+A 2025 report described a patient with Cockayne syndrome type B caused by a de novo ERCC6 mutation presenting with clinically significant axonal sensorimotor neuropathy, further expanding the phenotypic spectrum of peripheral nervous system involvement (37).

+Contractures of the large joints.
 Contractures of the large joints result in a stooped posture with splayed legs.
-A bow-legged or horse-riding stance and a peculiar gait can be seen in those who walk (51).
-The limbs themselves are long, with large hands and feet, and may be held in flexion (27).
+A bow-legged or horse-riding stance and a peculiar gait can be seen in those who walk (78).
+The limbs themselves are long, with large hands and feet, and may be held in flexion (41).
 Kyphoscoliosis is often present.
+Musculoskeletal complications may be amenable to supportive intervention.
+Structured rehabilitation programs were associated with functional improvement in ankle contractures in children with Cockayne syndrome, underscoring the importance of early and ongoing physical therapy as part of multidisciplinary care (22).

-Arenas-Sordo and colleagues observed congenital absence of 14, 23, and 24 teeth, and mandibular hypoplasia in the x-ray.
-In addition, they found deficient hygiene, gingivitis, cervical caries, enamel hypoplasia, abnormal position of the upper and inferior lateral incisors, and macrodontia of the upper central teeth (Arenas-Sordo et al 2006).
+Dentition anomalies.
+Deficient hygiene, gingivitis, cervical caries, enamel hypoplasia, abnormal position of the upper and inferior lateral incisors, and macrodontia of the upper central teeth have been described (09).

-Other features that have been associated include functional renal abnormalities and signs of endocrine dysfunction, including undescended testes, micropenis, and irregular menses (57).
-In one study, renal disease was identified in 69% of patients, with reduced glomerular filtration rate; proteinuria, sometimes with full-blown nephrotic syndrome; and hyperuricemia common findings (79).
-Funaki and colleagues described Cockayne syndrome with recurrent acute tubulointerstitial nephritis, suggesting that rapid deterioration of the renal function in Cockayne syndrome patients might be the result of acute tubulointerstitial nephritis (25).
+Other features.
+Other features include functional renal abnormalities and signs of endocrine dysfunction, including undescended testes, micropenis, and irregular menses (85).
+A retrospective study of 136 genetically confirmed patients with Cockayne syndrome showed that 69% had a renal disorder or elevated blood pressure, 62% had proteinuria, 45% had a decreased glomerular filtration rate, and 72% had hyperuricemia (113).
+There was no correlation with the genetic background or clinical types of Cockayne syndrome.
+Funaki and colleagues described Cockayne syndrome with recurrent acute tubulointerstitial nephritis, suggesting that rapid deterioration of the renal function in Cockayne syndrome patients might be the result of acute tubulointerstitial nephritis (36).
 The nephrotic syndrome in their patient seemed to be accompanied by acute tubulointerstitial nephritis, as in other reports.
-Variability in the renal findings of siblings indicates that no obvious genotype-phenotype correlation exists; some renal changes may be related to premature aging (05).
+Variability in the renal findings of siblings indicates that no obvious genotype-phenotype correlation exists; some renal changes may be related to premature aging (12).

 A case of dilated cardiomyopathy has been reported, but cardiac involvement in general, has not been described in Cockayne syndrome patients.
-Ovaert and colleagues report one patient in whom marked ascending aorta dilatation was observed together with mild aortic regurgitation (62).
+Ovaert and colleagues report on one patient in whom marked ascending aorta dilatation was observed together with mild aortic regurgitation (89).
+Some atypical presentations, such as familial hemiplegic migraine, have been described in three full siblings with CSB who repeatedly presented with transient focal neurologic deficits and headache (21).

 Death generally occurs by the age of 30, secondary to inanition or infection.